 When it’s time to warm up, we check in to Banff Caribou Lodge & Spa, curl up by the fire in the lobby, and peruse Banff’s Hot Chocolate Trail menu.
 Good Earth, just one kilometre away, has a decadent Raspberry White Hot Chocolate Kiss for the holidays; and Bear Street Tavern has a chili vodka infused Spice Bear Boozy Hot Chocolate (many more options around town).
 We grab dinner at Chili’s, then get fancy hot chocolates for dessert.

 Next, we head over to Banff’s Christmas Lighting Trail, “In Search of Christmas Spirit.”
 You are sure to find Christmas spirit with the help of Owl and her friends on this magical walk.
 Light installations, soundscapes, and digital projections help tell the story.
-Get your free tickets online from Banff Lake Louise Tourism (sold out at time of writing, but check for cancellations).
+Get your free tickets online from Banff Lake Louise Tourism.

 Snow Tubing at Mount Norquay